climateset/climateset.github.io/index.md

 4. **Potential use cases for ClimateSet** range from climate projection to climate data downscaling, extreme weather prediction in different warming scenarios, to large ML climate models.
 5. **The main tools** provided through ClimateSet are the downloader and the preprocesser to make the climate model data consistent with each other.

-*The 3D Earth System Model visualization was created by Boris Sakschewski, used with permission.*
+*The [3D Earth System Model visualization](https://www.pik-potsdam.de/en/news/latest-news/fast-comprehensive-potsdam-earth-model-poem-ready-for-use) was created by Boris Sakschewski, used with permission.*

 # Related Work
 ![ClimateSet Related Work](./AIWeatherClimateFigure.png)
 Depending on your specific task, there might be other datasets that are more suitable for you.
 We are providing a list of different climate model datasets and tools here that might be helpful to you.
 Feel free to reach out to us if you think there is a dataset or ML model that is missing in our figure.
 (We are only including datasets and ML models that operate on a global scale, using reanlysis or climate model data).

+*The figure was inspired by [Mukkavilli et al. (2023)](https://arxiv.org/abs/2309.10808).*

 ## Tools
 - [xMIP](https://github.com/jbusecke/xMIP): Preprocessing tool for CMIP6 data; great start to engineer your own pipelines